Tentative Course Offerings 2023-24

 FILM 377/3.0 3D Animation Fall 2023

 This course covers the creation and animation of simple 3D objects.
-Students will have an overview of modelling, rigging, texturing, and animating characters and creating virtual 3D environments.
-Notes: Priority will be given to students at the level 3 or above.
+Students will have an overview of modelling, rigging, texturing, animating characters, and creating virtual 3D environments.

 LEARNING HOURS 120 (36L;24Lb;30G;30P)